-The financial statements for the year ended 31 December 2010 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
+The financial statements for the year ended 31 December 2011 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
 The standards applied by the Company are those endorsed by the European Union and effective at the date the financial statements are approved by the Board.
-However the Company has not utilised the "carve-out" provisions in respect of full fair value and portfolio hedging of core deposits in IAS39 'Financial Instruments.
-Recognition and Measurement' as adopted by the European Union.
-Consequently, the financial statements comply with IFRSs.
+The financial statements comply with IFRSs.

-The following new IFRS pronouncements, relevant to the Company, became effective for financial years beginning on or after 1 January 2010 and have been adopted in these financial statements.
-None of these standards or amendments had a material impact on the financial statements.
+The Company has adopted the following new and relevant IFRS pronouncements which became effective for financial years beginning on or after 1 January 2011.
+None of these standards or amendments has had a material impact on these company financial statements.